Mokut-W/Mokut-W/README.md

-# 🛠️ Mokutmfon Williams
+# 🛠️ MOKUTMFON WILLIAMS
-**`Passionate Applied ML Engineer(in learning)`**
+**`PASSIONATE APPLIED ML ENGINEER (BUILDING AND LEARNING)`**

 ## About Me
-- 🔭 I’m currently working on Predictive Dashboard – building web apps that predicts trends using machine learning
+- I’m currently working on Predictive Dashboard – building web apps that predicts trends using machine learning
-- 👯 I’m looking to collaborate on Machine Learning and Data Science projects – anything involving model training, data analysis, or small-scale MLOps setups
+- I’m looking to collaborate on Machine Learning and Data Science projects – anything involving model training, data analysis, or small-scale MLOps setups
-- 🤝 I’m looking for help with Model Deployment and CI/CD automation – learning how to take trained models to production efficiently.
+- I’m looking for help with Model Deployment and CI/CD automation – learning how to take trained models to production efficiently.
 (Open to guidance or joint projects in MLOps)
-- 🌱 I’m currently learning MLOps fundamentals — including Docker, GitHub Actions, and model serving with FastAPI.
+- I’m currently learning MLOps fundamentals — including Docker, GitHub Actions, and model serving with FastAPI.
 Also improving my knowledge of TensorFlow & PyTorch for model development.
-- ⚡ Fun fact I love learning and i also love turning messy datasets into useful insights 🚀
+- Fun fact I love learning and i also love turning messy datasets into useful insights

-## 🧠 Skill Stack
+## Skill Stack
 <!-- Skill icons provided by skill-icons and custom logos -->
 <p align="left">
   <!-- Skillicons (with hover titles) -->